custom-cards/button-card/docs/source/advanced/js-templates.md

 The template rendering uses a special format.
 All the fields where JS template is supported (:white_check_mark:) also support plain text.
 To activate the templating feature for such a field, you'll need to enclose the javascript code inside 3 square brackets: `[[[ javascript code here ]]]`

 If you are using a template in a nested `custom:button-card`, either in a custom field or config for an action (e.g. `custom:button-card` as content in `browser_mod.popup`) then you can include your template in extra enclosing `[]` pair.
 The template will then be rendered in the nested `custom:button-card` with the extra enclosing `[]` pair removed.
 Template nesting can be at multiple levels, just include another enclosing `[]` pair.
+See [here](../examples/js-templates.md#nested-custombutton-card) for an example.

 Don't forget to quote if it's on one line: